timotheemoulin/timothee-moulin-software-engineer/CV.md

 ## Experience

+*Dec 2018 - now*

+**Technical Manager**, *Virtua (Morges)*

+My role as a TM is to manage internal and offshore developers and to give them a technical support when needed.
+I am also involved in the pre-sale process for projects on various *OpenSource* technologies.

+* Human Resource management on a small team
+* Technical expertise
+* Pre-sale and customer advice

+---

-*Sep 2016 - Present*
+*Sep 2016 - Dec 2018*

 **Lead Software Engineer**, *Virtua (Morges)*

-I am now leading Virtua's Customer Care department.
-We are in charge of the maintenance and development of CRM applications and international companies websites.
+I have been leading Virtua's Customer Care department for two years.
+The department was in charge of the maintenance and development of CRM applications and global companies websites.
-We are also helping the engineering department in the improvement of the delivery and quality processes.
+We were also helping the engineering department in the improvement of the delivery and quality processes.

 * Technical lead on various projects (*e-shop*, *CRM*, corporate website) and technologies (*Drupal 7*, *Zend Framework*, *Symfony3*, *Wordpress*)
 * Intern and offshore development management